 I was heading to Wynwood for a lunch meeting when I drove right by a banner in Overtown that caught my eye, it mentioned a Ghetto Burger.
 On the way back home a few hours later I snapped a picture and put it up on Instagram as a reminder that I had to return.

-The Wings are serviceable with a nice not too hot spice that comes back to haunt your lips afterwards.
+The Wings are serviceable with a nice not too hot spice that comes back to haunt your lips afterward.

 Two Guys’ Ghetto Burger is a great homemade Burger with no pretense.
 I wish there were more spots like this still around.
 And since there aren’t, it makes this find that much better.